How to use Adobe firefly

 Text to Vector in Adobe Illustrator

-2Go to Window → Firefly (Beta) to open the Firefly panel
+2Go to Window → Firefly to open the panel

-4Type your prompt — for example: “minimalist mountain logo, single line art, clean geometric”
+4Type a prompt — for example, “minimalist mountain logo, single line art, clean geometric”

 5Choose between Subject, Scene, Icon, or Pattern output types

-💡 Why this matters: Every other AI tool generates raster images (JPG, PNG) that lose quality when scaled up.
-Firefly’s Text to Vector generates actual SVG files that scale to any size — billboard or business card — with zero quality loss.
-This is genuinely useful for logo exploration, icon creation, and pattern design.
+💡 Why this matters: most AI tools output raster images (JPG, PNG) that lose quality at larger sizes.
+Firefly’s Text to Vector outputs actual SVG files that scale cleanly from a business card to a billboard.
+That’s genuinely useful for logo exploration and icon work.

 How to Write Adobe Firefly Prompts That Actually Work

-Understanding the prompt formula is the single fastest way to improve your results when learning how to use Adobe Firefly.
-The same fundamental principles apply whether you are using Text to Image, Generative Fill, or Text Effects.
+Getting the prompt structure right is the fastest way to improve results, whether you’re using Text to Image, Generative Fill, or Text Effects.

 The Adobe Firefly Prompt Formula